 Now that you already have your RSS template file you need to configure it in FeedBurner.
 You can do this easily by inputting the URL to the RSS in your site.
-Usually the URL looks like this, as it is a direct reference to the RSS template file:
+To get working url to rss feed, we usualy do this: create RSS section somewhere (in 'static' issue if you have it for storing static pages, so it doesn't mix with real content), and then assign our rss.tpl template to that section.
+Now you will have url like this:

-http://your.site.url/?tpl=123
+http://your.site.url/en/static/rss